-The Financial Enablers project aims to create financial autonomy and opportunities for national non-governmental organisations (NGOs), and civil society organisations (CSOs) to enable them to develop their own solutions for humanitarian capacity development.
+The Financial Enablers project aimed to create financial autonomy and opportunities for national non-governmental organisations (NGOs), and civil society organisations (CSOs).
+It enabled them to develop their own solutions for humanitarian capacity development.

 About the project

-This project aims to put in place a sustainable approach to ‘shifting power’ towards national actors in the Philippines.
-Humanitarian capacity development, autonomy and decision-making will be transferred to organisations close to people affected by crises; this will facilitate more effective and appropriate aid.
+This project put in place a sustainable approach to ‘shifting power’ towards national actors in the Philippines.
+Humanitarian capacity development, autonomy and decision-making was transferred to organisations close to people affected by crises; this facilitated more effective and appropriate aid.

-Ultimately this project aims to help national-level organisations and their partners become strong, confident and representative enough to develop their own longer term operating procedures and to work together to generate new resources, and set their own agenda for collaboration with the international community.
+Ultimately this project helped national-level organisations and their partners become strong, confident and representative enough to develop their own longer term operating procedures.
+They were able to work together to generate new resources, and set their own agenda for collaboration with the international community.

-Over three years, the project will encourage the formation and growth of collaborative national partnerships and provide flexible grants for those partnerships to decide what capacity development to invest in, based on their knowledge of what’s needed on the ground.
-These partnerships will be made up of national NGOs (non-governmental organisations), CSOs (civil society organisations) and less traditional humanitarian actors such as research institutes, policy groups and private sector enterprises.
+Over three years, the project encouraged the formation and growth of collaborative national partnerships and provided flexible grants for those partnerships to decide what capacity development to invest in.
+This was based on their knowledge of what was needed on the ground.
+These partnerships were made up of national NGOs (non-governmental organisations), CSOs (civil society organisations) and less traditional humanitarian actors such as research institutes, policy groups and private sector enterprises.

-Partnerships will be invited to apply for funding to assist with humanitarian capacity development, as identified and described by the partnerships themselves.
-Exchange of experience and learning will be a key requirement of the partnerships.
+Partnerships were invited to apply for funding to assist with humanitarian capacity development, as identified and described by the partnerships themselves.
+Exchange of experience and learning was identified as a key requirement for the partnerships.

-The release of funds will be approved by the consortium of Start Network member agencies in-country and managed by the consortium lead.
+The release of funds was approved by the consortium of Start Network member agencies in-country and managed by the consortium lead.

-- a due diligence exercise for identifying prospective consortia and activities eligible for funding
+- Establish a due diligence exercise for identifying prospective consortia and activities eligible for funding

-- stimulation of national-level applications, based on context-specific needs analysis
+- Stimulate national-level applications, based on context-specific needs analysis

-The project is funded with £1,655,920 through UK Aid's Disaster and Emergencies Preparedness Programme (DEPP).
+The project was funded with £1,655,920 through UK Aid's Disaster and Emergencies Preparedness Programme (DEPP).